jakobtfaber/DenarioApp/README.md

 - [ ] Add option to set ideas, methods, results, through text
 - [ ] Improve figures being shown in results
 - [ ] Render latex pdf in app
+- [ ] Refactor components code since there is a lot of duplication